hiddenhelper/debug-test/README.md

 **Customer 1:** When I open the application, my posts do not load and all I see is a 'server error'.

+**Answer:** After conducting an analysis, it was determined that the token had expired.
+Consequently, a new token was generated and subsequently applied within the application.

 **Customer 2:** When I click on "Top" or "Old", the selector does not update with my new selection.

+**Answer:** The selector fails to update the label promptly due to its current sequencing.
+To address this issue, I propose reorganizing the sequence of updating the selector to ensure timely label updates, even while the menu remains open.

 **Customer 3:** When I sort by "Top", there are posts with only 28 votes ranking higher than posts with 180 votes!

+**Answer:** I observed that the data retrieved from the server is sorted based on the 'Old' and 'New' filters.
+Consequently, I implemented a sorting method for the 'Top' filter as well.

 **Customer 4:** When I page through posts, although the posts are changing, the vote count in the top left corner does not match the total count of votes of the displayed posts.

+**Answer:** The error originates from the frontend, where the total votes are not calculated during the data fetching process.
+To address this, I have incorporated a vote recount function after fetching the post data.

 ## 🎉 You're Done 🎉